wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/EndpointCertificatesApi.md

 **404** | Not Found.
 The specified resource does not exist. |  -  |
 **500** | Internal Server Error. |  -  |

-<a name="endpointCertificatesAliasPut"></a>
+<a name="getEndpointCertificateContentByAlias"></a>
-# **endpointCertificatesAliasPut**
+# **getEndpointCertificateContentByAlias**
-> CertMetadataDTO endpointCertificatesAliasPut(alias, certificate)
+> getEndpointCertificateContentByAlias(alias)

-Update a certificate.
+Download a Certificate

-This operation can be used to update an uploaded certificate.
+This operation can be used to download a certificate which matches the given alias.

 ### Example
 ```java